Kansas City Chiefs vs. Green Bay Packers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Green Bay has played eight games, with seven wins against the spread.

-- Green Bay's games this year have gone over the total in two out of eight opportunities (25%).
+- Green Bay's games this year have hit the over on two of eight set point totals (25%).

-- This year the Packers have six turnovers, two fewer than the Chiefs have takeaways (8).
+- The Packers have six giveaways this season, while the Chiefs have eight takeaways.

 Home and road insights